Alternate Payment Methods

 If you are sponsored by a third party, you must bring proof of your sponsorship with you at time of registration.
 This can be in the form of a letter from your human resources department, telling BCCC what they will pay (tuition, or tuition and fees), and that BCCC must send a bill to the company for reimbursement.
 IRS employees or UPS employees should register with their BCCC program coordinators located at our campus in Newtown.
 Please note that it is the student's responsibility to provide us with this information.
 If this information is not provided by the payment due date, then you run the risk of being dropped from your classes.
 If your plan does not pay all of your charges, you are responsible for paying the remainder, and you will not be able to register for the following semester until you have a zero balance.

 If you are paying with a TAP Account, you must provide proof of the account to the Student Accounts office.
-You can do this either by fax (215-497-8738) or coming to our office in Pemberton Hall HUB, Room 104.
+You can do this either by fax (215-497-8738) or coming to our office on the first floor of the Linksz Pavilion.
 The proof can be either in the form of an account statement that has the student's name on it, or you can have the TAP Account administrator send us a letter.
 Our address is BCCC, 275 Swamp Road, Newtown, PA 18940, ATTN: Student Accounts.
 Once this information is received, we will ensure that the student's account is updated, and they will not be dropped from their classes.
 If this is not done by the payment due date, then you run the risk of being dropped from your classes.

 For a listing of Tuition and Fees for the current semester, click here.